menu cross down-arrow up-arrow

 After the event, I recounted my story to numerous eager ears only to be welcomed with blank expressions coupled with snide remarks that my actions had made me an easy target.

 They were, in part, right.
-Before reaching Valparaiso I had not bothered to research the dangers of the area and I was walking alone with all my gear, including my expensive DSLR camera, on full display.
+Before reaching Valparaiso I had not bothered to research the dangers of the area and I was walking along with all my gear, including my expensive DSLR camera, on full display.
 The experience itself was terrifying but it also forced me to analyze my traveling habits.

 What to do When Mugged Abroad

 In my 10 + years of traveling abroad, I have had my butt handed to me dozens and dozens of times but thankfully escaped rather unscathed.
-These close calls fed into my growing travel ego that made me believe that I was a smidge more enlightened than other travelers.
+These close calls fed into the growing travel ego that made me believe that I was a smidge more enlightened than other travelers.

 I had been there, done it, and knew it all.
 But as my confidence grew, I succumbed to travel sloppiness and more risky behavior, thus elevating my chances of falling into trouble.